- By Trailer Types

 In addition to the engine and transmission, the most talked about by car enthusiasts is probably the suspension system.
 So what is a suspension system, do you know it?

 First of all, in a broad sense, the suspension system can be divided into non-independent suspension and independent suspension.
 The so-called non-independent suspension refers to the rigid connection (integral bridge) or semi-rigid connection (torsion beam) of the left and right wheels, so the movement of one wheel will inevitably affect the other wheel.
 The independent suspension means that the wheels on both sides are connected to the body or the frame respectively, so they can move independently without affecting each other.
 At present, most cars use four-wheel independent suspension structure.
-There are many subdivision types of independent suspension, the more common ones are McPherson, double wishbone, multi-link and other structural types, we will introduce them in detail below.
+There are many subdivision types of off road trailer independent suspension kits, the more common ones are McPherson, double wishbone, multi-link and other structural types, we will introduce trailer independent suspension parts in detail below.

 1. MacPherson suspension system